 Sara continues to expand her education and enjoys taking healthy cooking classes and learning new sports.
 She especially likes spending time on the beach with family, stand-up paddle boarding or enjoying a long run.

-As HealthCorps’ Research Scientist, Erica is responsible for the creation and implementation of evaluation and assessment tools, as well as assisting all ongoing HealthCorps research projects.
+As HealthCorps’ Research Manager, Erica is responsible for the creation and implementation of evaluation and assessment tools, as well as assisting all ongoing HealthCorps research projects.

 Before taking on her current position, Erica spent three years as a HealthCorps Coordinator at University Heights High School (Bronx, NY).
 At University Heights, Erica co-founded an urban farm and ran after-school boot camp and cooking programs, as well as supported fellow HealthCorps coordinators in Brooklyn and the Bronx as a team leader.